Looking after your knee replacement

 Swelling – Swelling is a very common problem after a knee replacement, particularly affecting the ankle and foot, and may last for up to three months or so after the operation.
 The ankle swelling usually settles as your walking ability improves.

 Swelling of the knee itself is also common over the first few months after surgery.
 Applying ice can be very helpful for a swollen joint, but make sure you protect your skin from direct contact with the ice pack.
 Ice can be applied for up to 20 minutes at a time.
-Raising your foot above hip height (on a footstool or similar) is another good way of reducing swelling, but make sure you get up and walk around for at least five minutes every hour to help decrease the risk of a blood clot.
+Raising your foot above hip height (on a footstool or similar) is another good way of reducing swelling, but make sure you get up and walk around for at least five minutes every hour to help reduce the risk of a blood clot.

 Infection – You should speak to your GP or hospital if you notice any signs of infection, for example: